shug2k/content-review-tool/README.md

 ## Getting Started

 Once you have the frontend and backend up and running, you can create queues and reviews.
+To create a queue, send a POST request to `localhost:8000/create-queue`.
+To create reviews, send a POST request to `localhost:8000/create-review`.
+You should then see the queue show up at `localhost:3000`, and the reviews will be populated on the queue page.